detached64/StringConv/README.md

 # StringConv

-A simple string conversion tool for translators.
+A simple string conversion tool for reverse engineers and translators.

 ![interface](./docs/interface.png)